dftbplus/develguide/docs/gitworkflow.rst

 In order to add a feature, you have to do the following steps:

 #.
-Fork the official (upstream) repository.
-(This step you have to do only
+Fork the official (upstream) repository and set up your own repository.
+(This
-   once.
-If you've already forked the upstream repository, skip it.)
+   step you have to do only once.
+If you've already forked the upstream repository and set up your own repository, skip it.)

 #.
 Derive a feature branch from the `develop` branch of your forked project.